Best 15 Vegan Iodine Sources For Your Kids

 In a study that looked at the iodine content of seaweed samples from several Asian countries, it was discovered that kombu kelp has by far the highest quantity of iodine compared to other seaweed species.

 Each sheet of kombu kelp can contain up to 2,984 mcg of iodine (1 gram).
 This amounts to about 2,000% of the daily recommended intake.
-Excess iodine consumption is generally well-tolerated, but it can cause thyroid dysfunction in those who are sensitive.

 4. Bread

-Not all bread has a significant amount of iodine.
-But if you needed a reason to eat bread, this is it!
-Iodate dough conditioner is used in the production of several whole-wheat and white bread.
+Iodate dough conditioner is used to produce several whole-wheat and white breads.
 These types of bread contain 198 and 185 mcg of iodine per slice, respectively.

 5. Nori